Keep the Beat ❤️

 🖤 Virtual NYRR Black History Month Challenge: Run 28 miles and move with purpose this February.

-Our January 2026 Legends
+Our February 2026 Legends

 Welcome to Active Teams Legends, where we celebrate the achievements and dedication of our most active members.